kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 Econometrica, one of the top journals in Statistics and Economics).
 The research suggests that "hot hand" phenomenon exists despite prevalent beliefs that were dominant for many decades in Statistics.

-If you find any errors or errors, please feel free to contact me at
-<kbobyrev.opensource@gmail.com>.

 ![Cover](/images/analyzing-long-win-streaks/cover.png)